wghou/tinyworlds/README.md

 - [ ] Try RoPE/AliBi Spatial/Temporal Position Embeddings
 - [ ] Scale!
 Train on more GPUs and scale to multibillions of params by adding FSDP Support
 - [ ] Add more datasets (Terraria, Street Fighter, your favorite retro videogame!)
+- [ ] Replace the mean pool + concat in the action tokenizer with attention pooling (t to t + 1 then mean pool)
 - [ ] Accelerate dynamics training by producing, saving, and loading pre-processed tokens instead of full frames
 - [ ] Try different optimizers (Muon, SOAP)

+**Please make a PR!
+There are many small things to try which could offer massive performance gains, and the codebase is meant to be built upon**